sourcegraph/customer-training/trainings/sourcegraph-101/lesson-plan.md

 🔎 The trainer should open a notebook of their choice, and discuss:

 * How to use notebooks in lieu of wiki documentation for  new developers
-* Why having up-to-date searches embedded in that documentation is an improvmeent over current state
+* Why having up-to-date searches embedded in that documentation is an improvement over current state
 * Their favorite notebook use cases
 * How to share a notebook with a colleague